 About Me – The Obvious Investor

 Hello.
 I’m Mark, a retired 50-something year old ordinary individual.
 I built this website to document my investment experiences, the good, the bad and the ugly.
-With full transparency I’m sharing where I invest, and the actual returns (and losses) realized from various types of investments I use to maintain financial freedom and early retirement.
+With full transparency I’m sharing where I invest, and the actual returns (and losses) realized from various types of investments I use to maintain financial freedom.

-I have built two new portfolios, specifically for sharing and tracking certain assets in real time which I believe are some of the best Investments for early retirement.
-A Growth Portfolio which tracks Stocks, Bonds, Gold & REITs.
-And also a Peer to Peer Lender Portfolio which tracks Peer to Peer Lenders I invest with and the actual income from each of them.
+I have built several portfolios, specifically for sharing and tracking certain assets in real time which I believe are some of the best Investments for early retirement.
+Growth Portfolios which track Stocks, Bonds, Gold & REITs in multiple currencies.
+And also a Peer to Peer Lending Portfolios which track Peer to Peer investments and the actual income from each of them, again in a couple of different currencies.

 If you are new to Peer to Peer Lending, or the other types of investments outlined here, please feel free to follow along as we see in real time where to get the best returns, with the least amount of risk, in order to grow capital and provide income.
 I update my portfolio figures at the end of each month and also provide account screenshots on some of them so you can see for yourself the exact numbers.